 But try not to stress.
 We have some useful tips for driving your electric vehicle in the winter, focusing on maximising range and protecting your EV.

-It’s all to do with lithium-ion batteries inside electric cars.
+Electric cars have less range in winter because of their lithium-ion batteries.
 Why?
-Because in a similar manner to mobile phones, when the temperature plummets, it affects the battery chemistry, decreasing its efficiency.
-This drop in efficiency correlates to a drop in EV range.
+Because similarly to mobile phones, when the temperature plummets, it affects the battery chemistry, decreasing its efficiency due to slower reactions.

 But try not to worry too much.
-Norway is the leading country for EV adoption, and with severe winters being prevalent in the country, there should be minimal cause for concern when driving your EV during the winter months in the UK.
+Norway is the leading country for EV adoption, with approximately 88% of all cars sold in 2022 being electric – despite the severe winters they face.
+With this in mind, there should be minimal cause for concern when driving your EV during the winter months in the UK.

 Eco-mode is a useful feature that reduces power output in electric and hybrid cars, and it’s hugely beneficial during the winter months.
-It’ll help you maintain lower speeds, extend your battery range, and save you money.
+It will help you maintain lower speeds, extend your battery range, and save you money.

 Every EV has a slightly different function to their eco mode, but generally, they all work to reduce power consumption and increase mileage by reducing the energy supply to the drive motor and high energy consumption features such as cabin heaters.